Relintai/pandemonium_engine_docs/modules/entity_spell_system.md

 Open `ProjectSettings`, and then go to `ESS/Enums`.

 All of the string properties are customizable enums.
 These require a comma-separated list.
-They are essentially a godot comma separated property hint enum string.
+They are essentially a pandemonium comma separated property hint enum string.

 They all have defaults.